n-wach/cqdm/README.md

 1. Create a fresh `venv`
 2. Install `tqdm` with `pip install tqdm`
+3. Install `matplotlib` with `python3 -m pip install matplotlib`
+4. If on linux, then it might be necessary to install a gui backend for plt.show() to function.
+Do so with `sudo apt-get install python3-tk`
-3. Build the C-extension with `python setup.py build`
+5. Build the C-extension with `python setup.py build`
-4. Install it with `python setup.py install`
+6. Install it with `python setup.py install`
-5. Run the demo with `python scratch.py`
+7. Run the demo with `python scratch.py`

 ## TODO